todogroup/todogroup.org/content/en/join.md

 # Interested in joining the TODO Group?

+[TODO Group Community](https://todogroup.org/community/) is open to all.
+Sometimes, there are community participants with an established OSPO or open source initiative who wish to become a General Member.

-Every TODO Group member must agree and sign the [charter](https://github.com/todogroup/charter).
+Every TODO Group General Member must agree and sign the [charter](https://github.com/todogroup/charter).

-If you're interested in joining, please complete the [membership application](https://joinnow.todogroup.org/).
+If you're interested in joining and support TODO as General Member, please complete the [membership application](https://joinnow.todogroup.org/).

-*Note: To be an official TODO Group member, you must be a [Linux Foundation member](https://www.linuxfoundation.org/members/join).*
+*Note: To be a TODO Group General Member, you must be a [Linux Foundation member](https://www.linuxfoundation.org/members/join).*